Opial's inequality in $q$-Calculus revisited: Results and discussions

 Considering that $f$ and $g$ are $q$-decreasing functions, so $|f(bq^i)|^{s+t}\leq|f(bq^n)|^{s+t}$ and $|g(bq^i)|^{s+t}\leq|g(bq^n)|^{s+t}$, the last inequality becomes

 However, there holds

 so that we have

 Here we follow the same procedure as in the proof of Theorem \ref{t3.1}.
-So, after rewriting $q^i=(q^i)^{\frac{s+t-1}{s+t}}(q^j)^{\frac1{s+t}}$, and applying H\"{o}lder's inequality to both sums on the right side of the last inequality, for the first sum we have
+So, after rewriting $q^i=(q^i)^{\frac{s+t-1}{s+t}}(q^j)^{\frac1{s+t}}$, and applying H\"older's inequality to both sums on the right side of the last inequality, for the first sum we have

 and for the second as well

 We multiply both inequalities by $b(1-q)$, then raise them to the power $s+t$.
 Thus, we obtain

 and similarly